 Here are a few stats for your reading pleasure (in case I didn't quite convince you yet).
 After a 28-day clinical trial, 94 percent of participants reported a significant increase in skin’s moisture after one use and 93 percent felt this cream delivered long-term hydration.
 And, what's more, is results found the number of lipids in the skin barrier increased by a significant 23.6 percent during those 28 days.
 Yeah, it works.

 I've never been a huge fan of facial mists.
 I know they feel good, but I wasn't ever convinced they actually did anything worthwhile for my skin, that is, until I first tried Emma Hardie's Plump & Glow Hydrating Facial Mist.
 First, of course, it feels amazing.
 It's cooling and the mist is super fine (so you're not drowning yourself each time you spray).
 It imparts the perfect amount each time.
-As far as the formula goes, it has everything you need: aloe vera, hyaluronic acid, wild water mint, and rosehip oil to calm and soothe as well as anti-age, protect against environmental damage, and thoroughly moisturize.
+As far as the formula goes, it has everything you need: aloe vera, hyaluronic acid, wild water mint, and rosehip oil to calm and soothe as well as anti-age and thoroughly moisturize.
 It's a thoroughly plumping, nourishing formula that really works—as in, I watch my skin perk up each time I use it.
 It's especially life-changing during extreme temperatures (whether that's the summer, the winter, or if you're constantly in an overly air-conditioned office space).
 I know it's pricey, but I whole-heartedly recommend it anyway.
 You won't be disappointed.